 This document is completed for all the functions of the Trust.
 Please indicate your answer to each question by ticking the box on the right hand side.
-Please add details in the comments field below if the response is NO please also include in the comments field a timeline for compliance.
+Please add details in the comments field below if the response is NO to any statement.
+If the response is NO please also include in the comments field a timeline for compliance.

-Trust r Trust name: London Ambulance Service NHS Trust The Ch The Chair and Chief Executive on behalf of the Board are required to confirm that: 1) Boar d composition and processes YES NO a) There have been no external or internal audit reports that raise issues of compliance within the last quarter. √□ □ b) The Board currently has no vacancies for: I. non-executives II.
-Executives c) The Trust has met the deadline for all returns required by the SHA, Department of Health and other regulators. √□ □ d) There is an organisation development programme in place, which includes developing talent and leadership and continuous development of staff.
-This will include signing up to local Learning and Development Agreements. √□ □ Comme ents: Currently recruiting to the NED vacancy and soon to advertise for a Director of Health Promotion and Quality 2) Com pliance with statutory duties a) The Trust has schemes and action plans in place to ensure that it complies with its statutory duties under equality legislation. √□ □ b) The Trust has up to date HR information disclosing the diversity of the organisation's direct workforce. √□ □ c) All services are compliant with the requirements under the European Working Time Directive. √ □ □ d) The Board Risk Assurance Framework has been formally considered and approved by the Board during the last quarter.
-Comments: The Board is reviewing its strategic risks and is due to review the risk management arrangements and the BAF at its March 2010 meeting 3) Exte rnal assessment a) There have been no clinical governance concerns raised by the CQC during the last quarter against any of the services the organisation provides. √□ □ b) The Board received a formal report in the past quarter detailing the current and predicted CQC Quality of Services score. √□ □ c) The Board received a formal report in the past quarter on the DH Performance Framework. √□ □ Comme ents:
+Trust name: London Ambulance Service NHS Trust The Chair and Chief Executive on behalf of the Board are required to confirm that: 1) Boar d composition and processes YES NO a) There have been no external or internal audit reports that raise issues of compliance within the last quarter. √□ □ b) The Board currently has no vacancies for: I. non-executives II.
+Executives $\Box \sqrt{\Box}$ C) The Trust has met the deadline for all returns required by the SHA, Department of Health and other دام regulators. $\sqrt{\Box}$ d) There is an organisation development programme in place, which includes developing talent and leadership and continuous development of staff.
+This will include signing up to local Learning and Development Agreements. √□ □ Comme ents: Currently recruiting to the NED vacancy and soon to advertise for a Director of Health Promotion and Quality 2) Com pliance with statutory duties a) The Trust has schemes and action plans in place to ensure that it complies with its statutory duties under equality legislation. √□ □ b) The Trust has up to date HR information disclosing the diversity of the organisation's direct workforce. c) All services are compliant with the requirements under the European Working Time Directive. d) The Board Risk Assurance Framework has been formally considered and approved by the Board during the last quarter. ents: The Board is reviewing its strategic risks and is due to review the risk management arrangements arch 2010 meeting s and the BAF 3) Exte rnal assessment a) There have been no clinical governance concerns raised by the CQC during the last quarter against any of the services the organisation provides. √□ □ b) The Board received a formal report in the past quarter detailing the current and predicted CQC Quality of Services score. √□ □ c) The Board received a formal report in the past quarter on the DH Performance Framework. $\sqrt{\Box}$ Comme Comments: